SoftwareBrothers/adminjs-dev/docs-src/sections/design-system.md

-This package consist of all DesignSystem components from [AdminBro](adminbro.com) so you can use all of them inside and outside the AdminBro environment.
+This package consists of all DesignSystem components from [AdminBro](adminbro.com) so you can use all of them inside and outside the AdminBro environment.

 It was created with the help of 2 amazing packages: